Hansika Motwani: Early life

-Hansika Motwani, hailing from a Sindhi Hindu family, was born in Mumbai, Maharashtra.
+Hansika Motwani, hailing from a Sindhi Hindu family, was born on 9 August 1991 in Mumbai, Maharashtra.
 Her father, Pradeep Motwani, is a businessman, while her mother, Mona Motwani, is a dermatologist.
 She received her education at the Podar International School and the International Curriculum School, Santacruz both located in Mumbai.

 Career

 2001–2010

-Motwani began her television career with a serial called Shaka Laka Boom Boom.
+Motwani began her television career as a child actor with a serial called Shaka Laka Boom Boom.
 She later acted in the Indian serial Des Mein Niklla Hoga Chand and appeared as one of the children in Koi...
 Mil Gaya.
+She also did ad campaigns for Bournvita, Onida and Santro, as a child artiste.

 She made her debut in 2007 at the age of 15 in a lead role in Puri Jagannadh's Telugu film Desamuduru and earned the Filmfare Award for Best Female Debut – South for her performance.
 She later appeared in the Hindi film Aap Kaa Surroor with Himesh Reshammiya.

 Her first 2008 release was Bindaas, starring Puneeth Rajkumar, and is her first and only Kannada film to date.
 Later that year, she appeared in Kantri with Jr. NTR.